 “Trend forecaster, investor, author & political and global economy expert; lights up economics with a wickedly sparkling wit.”

-A former director of economic policy at the White House, a managing director of the $15 billion Tiger hedge fund, and an award-winning economics teacher at Harvard, Buchholz targets his entertaining remarks to the cutting edge of economics, finance, and business strategy.
-He has been a senior economic adviser to President Bush and is a frequent commentator on ABC News, PBS, and CBS, and recently hosted his own special on CNBC.
-Buchholz has debated such luminaries as Lester Thurow, Robert Reich and Nobel Laureate Joseph Stiglitz.
-He is the Co-Founder of Enso Capital.
+As a frequent commentator on the state of the markets, Todd Buchholz brings his experience as a former White House director of economic policy, a managing director of the $15 billion Tiger hedge fund, and a Harvard economics teacher to the cutting edge of economics, fiscal politics, finance, and business strategy.
+Buchholz is a frequent guest on ABC News, PBS, and CBS, and he recently hosted his own special on CNBC.
+Buchholz has debated such luminaries in the field as Lester Thurow and Nobel Laureate Joseph Stiglitz.